k-m-crawford/react-typewriter-component/README.md

 The **StoryPage** component leverages several **Typewriter** components to create text for a page.
 State and callbacks can be used to modify what component will display and when (**StoryPage** components have an optional _active_ prop that can be used to activate the component without re-rendering previous **StoryPage** components).
 Note that the _typeSpeed_ prop is also optional.

-Currently, inline styles are restricted to red and blue; any text surrounded by tags \\R or \\B will be coloured.
+Currently, inline styles are restricted to red, green, and blue; any text surrounded by tags \\R, \\G or \\B will be coloured.
 Future updates will include visual effects, sound queues, and more.

+**StoryPage** components can have _actionable_ prompts that prompt the user with buttons after the text is displayed.
+Actionables can have conditionals for if they are displayed as well as callbacks for what functions to perform after being clicked.

 Pair with **react-router-dom** for a complete text adventure engine.